 Libraries Building Capital Expenses - Funded from a uniform targeted library rate.
 Where new buildings are constructed the cost will be funded by loan and repaid via the libraries rate.
 The library service must fund the on-going depreciation expense via targeted rates and user charges which over time will provide the capital funds to replace and enhance buildings without requiring a call on general reserves.
-For new builds the Council may provide funds from reserves or investment portfolios if sufficient funds are available.
+A new community infrastructure development contribution has been proposed for this LTP and can be applied to this area for new builds and upgrades where; these are required as a direct consequence of growth